nodejs/node/doc/api/sqlite.md

 ### `database.createSession([options])`

 * `options` {Object} The configuration options for the session.
-  * `table` {string} When provided, only changes to this table are tracked by the created session.
+  * `table` {string} A specific table to track changes for.
 By default, changes to all tables are tracked.
   * `db` {string} Name of the database to track. **Default**: `'main'`.
 * Returns: {Session} A session handle.